justinsb/kubernetes/cluster/aws/options.md

 It is not a bad idea to set AWS_S3_BUCKET to something more human friendly.

 AWS_S3_REGION is useful for people that want to control their data location, because of regulatory restrictions for example.

+## MASTER_SIZE, MINION_SIZE

+The instance type to use for creating the master/minion.
+Defaults to t2.micro.

+For production usage, we recommend bigger instances, for example:

+MASTER_SIZE=c4.large
+MINION_SIZE=r3.large